zlogic/mendix-docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

-* We fixed an issue where after updating a role, some companies could not edit them further.
+* We fixed an issue where, after updating a role, some companies could not edit the role further.

 ### January 26, 2025